 At Alona Beach Panglao you’ll find a wide range of restaurants, serving both local and international dishes.
 Burgers, pizza, noodles – these are just some of the dishes you can try here.

-Below is a list of the best restaurants at Alona Beach.
+Below is a list of the best restaurants.

 - Baybayon Grill – I love this restaurant because it has a varied menu.
 You can try rice with chicken, fries, and even pancakes.